PACKED-vzw/resolver/INSTALL.md

 }
 ```

-Note: these settings assume that the Gunicorn daemon (see: next section) will run on port 8080.
+Note: these settings assume that the Gunicorn process will run on port 8080 (see: next section)

 Link the new configuration file to the `sites-enabled` folder: